Hello! I am a private counseling practicioner located in the residential area close to Wake Forest University.

 I believe strongly that our natural tendency as humans is toward healing.
 Sometimes, we develop coping skills that work for a while and then lose their potency.
 Counseling can be a useful place to explore how we are making things work in our lives and how to improve things that aren’t working.
 I am a client-centered counselor and will encouage you to lead us.

 There are many ways to encourage healing.
 I utilize a mix of CBT, mindfulness counseling, reality therapy, and expressive arts therapy.
 A special note about expressive arts (ExA) – there is no experience or skill necessary, and it is designed for people with any form of arts experiences.

 Counseling sessions are typically 50-60 minutes long.
 I work with a special sliding scale, designed based on two important questions.
 What do you believe counseling is worth for you?
 After answering that question, ask, “What can I afford to pay so I can come to counseling at least once every 2 weeks?”
-No insurance carriers are currently accepted.
+I am paneled with Blue Cross Blue Shield, and my colleagues can provide information to bill out of network.
 I take cash and credit/debit cards for payment.

 I believe people have a natural tendency to heal.
 Sometimes we need a little guidance, a person with an outside perspective to help us see that.
 Therapy can provide us with small pushes to realize our potential to become better, stronger versions of ourselves.
 With expressive arts therapy, we will use creative activities to explore different topics.
 I cannot emphasize enough that this does not require any experience or skill in art, just an eager heart.